yuliy/usah/man/users.md

 Example of adding new user:
 ```(bash)
-# Create new user "yuliy" with
+# Create new user "yuliy"
 #   in main group "faculty"
 #   also added into group "famous"
 #   with home directory ad "/home/math/yuliy"